kgloveyou/program-notes/react/React Hooks in Action with Suspense and Concurrent Mode.md

 - Components that read their state from the DOM are called `uncontrolled components`.
 You can use refs to access and update the state.

-- React recommends you use `controlled components.` Use the `useState` hook or the `useReducer` hook to manage the state and get React to update the DOM with the latest state values.
-Your component will be the one source of truth rather than splitting state between the component and the DOM.

-# 6 Managing application state

-## 6.1 Passing shared state to child components

-### 6.1.1 Passing state from a parent by setting props on the children

-### 6.1.2 Receiving state from a parent as a prop

-The code here destructures the props, assigning the color prop to a local variable of the same name.
+- React recommends you use `controlled components.` UNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORUNREADABLESECTORg the color prop to a local variable of the same name.

 ```jsx
 import React from "react";